theversal/LocalbitcoinBot/README.md

 through terminal/console
 run npm install in folder if it's in your desktop (cd ./desktop/localbitcoinBot then 'npm install')
 add your data to the file account.json
-and then run 'node qiwi' or qiwi automatic.sh
+and then run 'node qiwi' or run qiwi.sh

 Windows instruction
 Install Node.js